How to Start a Programming Career

 Programmers are in great demand in the labor market.
 Demand is the root cause of all the other factors.
 Good working conditions, high salaries, and loyal bosses.
 All this looks very, very attractive.
 The programming profession is the only social elevator in our time.
 You do not need rich parents, extensive connections with all sorts of "right people", a prestigious higher education, and other attributes of successful people these days.
 All you need is the ability to create computer programs or websites.
 You can start programming while living in the most remote and unprestigious province.
 And achieve fantastic success in life.

 After you finish your apprenticeship, you will never have a worse life.
 It will be very difficult.
 Even purely psychologically, the profession is relaxing.
 You will not fear crises, wars, natural disasters, and bad bosses.
-Because at any moment, you can move anywhere and change jobs.
+Because you can move anywhere at any time and change jobs.

 To increase your chances of getting a position at a good company, we recommend you write a short essay about yourself and why you want to work at this particular company.
 After you have written it, you can contact the edit my paper service to get help in editing your essay.
 It should be at the highest level.